vbhat1976/terraform-workshop/exercises/07/README.md

   17: resource "aws_s3_bucket_object" "a_resource_that_will_fail" {
 ```

-Nope, our first bucket object that was valid and successful got created, only the second one failed.
+Nope!
+Our first bucket object that was valid was created, only the second one failed.
 Terraform will complete
-what it can and fail only on what it can't do.
-In this way you, sometimes the solution to failures can sometimes just be running
+what it can and fail on what it can't.
+Sometimes the solution to failures can sometimes just be running
-the same Terraform multiple times.
-For example, if there's a network issue between where you're running terraform and AWS.
+the same Terraform multiple times (e.g., if there's a network issue between where you're running Terraform and AWS).

 ### Finishing this exercise